mpusz/wg21-papers/src/3133R0_first_factor.md

 However, in every case, the return type should be the same as the input type, because the result of the function can clearly never exceed its input.

+## Compiler iteration limits

+The compiler iteration limits that we mentioned above present an additional complication.
+We have already seen that there are inputs that exceed these limits for naive algorithms, preventing compilation.
+We don't yet know whether there are any inputs that would exceed the limits for the more efficient algorithms that we would like to use.
+(After all, avoiding the need to research, tune, and implement these algorithms ourselves was a major reason for writing this paper!)

+Pessimistically, we'll assume that there do exist inputs that will exceed the compiler's preferred iteration limits.
+If that happens, the compiler will need to circumvent these limits for `std::first_factor` in order to be compliant with the standard.

+We are open to suggestion as to the mechanism.
+Perhaps the compiler can provide directives to disable these limits for _individual blocks of code_.
+These directives could be either private (for compiler-internal use cases only), or public (for end users as well).
+In any case, the most important point for this present proposal is that `std::first_factor` must be able to produce a result for every input at compile time.

 ## Usage examples

 Here is one example of how to factorize an unsigned integer using this function: